Avia-Code/Internship-test-task/README.md

 * You can to change meeting day/time using drag and drop technique on “Calendar” view.
 * Don't worry if you accidentally reload the website, your appointments will remain in your calendar
 ## Tech stack
-* pure JavaScript ES6 without frameworks, with Babel transpiler;
+* Pure JavaScript ES6 without frameworks, with Babel transpiler;
 * Scss preprocessor;
 * Webpack module bundler version 5.20;
 * Bootstap 5;